 - To lower the risk of alcohol poisoning, be sure to empty partially-full alcoholic drinks.
 Children love to imitate adults; if they have access to leftover drinks they may be tempted.
 Children are much more sensitive to alcohol than adults.
 Alcohol is found in beer, wine and distilled liquor, such as vodka, whiskey, rum or bourbon.
 It is also in perfumes, aftershave lotions, and mouthwashes.
 Vanilla and almond extracts also have high alcohol content.
 Make sure to keep all of these products out of the reach of children.

 - Parents, grandparents and babysitters should also be extra vigilant during the holidays.
 Visitors often leave medicines on a nightstand or in the bathroom, making them easily accessible to children.
 Medications given to senior citizens often do not have child-resistant closures, allowing children to open them with very little difficulty.
 Also, purses of visitors may contain medicines and other potentially dangerous items.
 Remember that the homes of friends and relatives may not be poison-proof, particularly if children do not live there.

 EACTC encourages more dialogue around underage drinking—especially before and during the holiday season.
 The conversation should not be whether the behavior is right or wrong, but rather the health effects to the developing brains and bodies of children and youth.
 We need to move beyond debates and focus on health risks and safety implications.
 Our messages should be consistent and clear: underage drinking is unhealthy, unsafe, and unacceptable.
+Visit ParentsEmpowered.org to watch a video on how alcohol affects the adolescent brain.
 All of us at EACTC wish you a safe and joyful holiday season.